 Q: Are ratios always expressed in the simplest form?

 A: While it's helpful to simplify ratios for easier understanding and calculation, it's not always necessary.
-However, simplifying a ratio does not change the relationship between the quantities being compared.
+Even so, simplifying a ratio does not change the relationship between the quantities being compared.

 Q: What is a common mistake when working with ratios and proportions?

 A: A common mistake is not labeling units clearly or mixing up the order of quantities in the ratio.
-Always ensure that you are comparing like terms and that the order of the quantities is consistent.
+Always make sure you are comparing like terms and that the order of the quantities is consistent.

 Q: Can ratios and proportions be used in statistics?